Over a million Rohingya refugees have fled violence in Myanmar in successive waves of displacement since the early 1990s.

 “They burnt our house and drove us out by shooting.
 We walked for three days through the jungle.”

-–Mohammed, who fled to Bangladesh with his family of seven, including a baby born along the way
+Mohammed, who fled to Bangladesh with his family of seven, including a baby born along the way

 What is UNHCR doing to help?

-This is the fastest-growing refugee emergency in the world today.
-We are working with the Bangladesh government and partners to respond to the massive humanitarian needs.
+Together with our partners, we are working in support of the Bangladesh government to respond to the massive humanitarian needs.